-- 2. Impair the unimpaired daily flows at the POI locations using senior diversions without the proposed project.
-Use the methods described in Section B.5.3.2 to complete this part of the analysis. - 3.
-Impair the unimpaired daily flows at the POI locations using senior diversions and the proposed project.
+- 3. Impair the unimpaired daily flows at the POI locations using senior diversions and the proposed project.
 Use the methods described in Section B.5.3.3 to complete this part of the analysis. - 4.
-Is the number of days the winter lowFebruary median flow is exceeded affected by senior diverters and the proposed project by more than 10 percent in each month of the diversion season over the period of record?
+Is the number of days the February median flow is exceeded affected by the proposed project?